TamKengHong/merlion-university/README.md

 # Setup:

 1. git clone this repo
-2. cd client, npm install, npm run dev (use 1 terminal for this)
+2. cd client, npm install, npm run dev (use 1 terminal for this, runs on localhost:5173)
-3. cd server, npm install, node init-db.js, npm start (use 1 terminal for this)
+3. cd server, npm install, node init-db.js, npm start (use 1 terminal for this, runs on localhost:4000)

 # To restart server db: